Close

 Travel - Arrival and Departure Read More

-Your Guide will meet you at Kingussie railway station at 4:00pm on Day 1 of your trip.
-You will be returned to Kingussie station for 10:30am on the final day of your trip.
+Your Guide will meet you at Kingussie Railway Station at 4:00pm on Day 1 of your trip.
+You will be returned to Kingussie Railway Station for 10:30am on the final day of your trip.

 If you would like to use your own vehicle on the trip please get in touch with our team to discuss.